cujojp/hydrogen/README.md

 Hydrogen: Vim configuration
 =======

-> The simplest basic building block is a solid editor.
+> The simplest building block is a solid editor.

 How to install Hydrogen
 -----------------------